 According to a worldwide study on student happiness by the Organisation for Economic Co-operation and Development (OECD), 3.6% of UK students gave their life satisfaction a score of 0 – representing ‘not at all satisfied’ – the lowest of any OECD country except for Turkey on 8.2%.
 This study is a great example of the problem that lies in the educational system in the UK.
 While Britain is nowhere near the bottom of the pile when it comes to education, the system is still flawed to its core.
-Some of the main reasons could be overwhelming amount of work, lack of direction, and low job prospects, but one small thing to be done is get dissertation consulting services.
+Some of the main reasons could be overwhelming amount of work, lack of direction, and low job prospects.
 But that is a small problem of many.
 So, why is the education system struggling?
 What can we do to improve it?

 An unequal educational system

 Britain’s education is torn between a very good private education and a poor state one, so those who can afford to pay for a good education, and those who don’t get the education they deserve.